jl4282/csci-ua.0480-spring2016-010/slides/17/javascript-browser.markdown

 <section markdown="block">
 ## Using External JavaScript

-Generally, the most accepted way of integrating JavaScript is using external JavaScript files.
+The most commonly accepted best practice for integrating JavaScript is using external JavaScript files.
 This is because external JavaScript files

 * {:.fragment} help separate content from style from functionality
 * {:.fragment} encourage code reuse